 Visa Exempt Nationals (eTA) - Individuals travelling to Canada or transiting through Canada who do not require a visa must hold a valid electronic Travel Authorization (eTA).
 This requirement excludes U.S. citizens, Canadians, Canadian Residents, and travellers holding a valid Canadian Visa.
 The electronic Travel Authorization is affordable and is applied for online at the Immigration, Refugeee and Citizenship Canada Website: please click here.
 Most eTA's are approved within minutes, although we suggest you apply well in advance of your travel date in case of any delays in processing.

 Canadian Residents - All Canadian residents must hold a valid permanent resident card to travel to Canada.
 Canadian Permanent Residents without a valid permanent resident card attempting to return to Canada, will need to obtain a special authorization from a Canadian embassy or consulate in the foreign country to complete their journey.

 Canadian Visa Holders - All visa holders must present their valid Canadian visa and valid foreign passport to return to Canada.

 Canadian Citizens - All Canadians (including dual nationals) can only be guaranteed entry to Canada with a Canadian passport.
 We strongly advise all Canadians to obtain a Canadian passport prior to travel to avoid any delays or denials.

 Transit Without Visa Program - Sunwing Airlines is not a member of the Canadian Transit without Visa Program.
 When travelling with Sunwing to Canada, Chinese, Indonesian, Thai and Filipino nationals must have a Visa to enter Canada and connect to another flight departing Canada.
-More information can be found on the Government of Canada Citizenship and Immigration website: please click here.
+Learn more on the Government of Canada’s Citizenship and Immigration website.

 Documents for Travelling to the United States